 Basics of Designing – Addressable Fire Alarm System

 The detectors and sensors are placed at multiple locations in the building.
 The constant communication between these devices makes it capable of identifying any fault in the line.
 When a detector identifies fire or smoke it sends the information to the control panel.
+Since each of these devices have an address which is known to the control panel, it can understand the point of origin of the fire.
 Thus we can prioritize which location needs immediate help.

 Conventional Fire Alarm System